 The point here is to select the right type of WAN connection – the one that matches your internet service.

 Log in to your Asus router admin dashboard.
 In the menu on the left scroll down to WAN under Advanced Settings.
 In the WAN Connection Type section, make sure to select the appropriate connection type.
 If you have made some changes, click Apply to save them.

 Some ASUS router users managed to restore their internet connection by simply disabling and reenabling the WAN connection in their router’s settings.
 Try this if your WAN connection type already matches your internet service.
 This will simply refresh your WAN connection.
 It may even help you get rid of that red light on your ASUS router.

 Update Your Asus Router Firmware

 You should make sure that your Asus router has the latest firmware version installed.
 There are two ways to upgrade the firmware: using the Asus web-based interface or manually.

-If you decide to upgrade the router firmware using the web-based interface you need to login to the router first.
-After that at the top of the admin dashboard, you will see the current firmware version.
+If you decide to upgrade the router firmware using the web-based interface, you need to log in to the router first.
+After that, at the top of the admin dashboard, you will see the current firmware version.
 Click on it and you will be redirected to the Firmware upgrade page.
+Alternatively, you can navigate to Administration > Firmware Upgrade.
 There you can check whether a new firmware version is available and update the firmware automatically.

 It is important not to interrupt the firmware upgrade process once it starts.
 Just give it time to finish without closing the browser, turning off the router, opening other tabs in the browser, and so on.